alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 For language navigation that only changes particular pages, consider adding it to the page content.

-For examples of language navigation, see the GitHub discussion to [propose adding a language navigation component](https://github.com/alphagov/govuk-design-system-backlog/issues/285) to the Design System.
+See some examples of language navigation in the the GitHub discussion to [propose adding a language navigation component](https://github.com/alphagov/govuk-design-system-backlog/issues/285) to the Design System.

 #### Search inputs